View Document Text

 •

 Independent Manager Risk.
-As stated above, the Firm may select certain Independent Managers to
+As stated above, the Firm may select certain Independent

-manage a portion of its clients’ assets.
-In these situations, we continue to conduct ongoing due diligence of
+Managers to manage a portion of its clients’ assets.
+In these situations, we continue to conduct

-such managers, but such recommendations rely to a great extent on the Independent Managers’ ability to
+ongoing due diligence of such managers, but such recommendations rely to a great extent on the

-successfully implement their investment strategies.
-In addition, we do not have the ability to supervise the
+Independent Managers’ ability to successfully implement their investment strategies.
+In addition, we

-Independent Managers on a day-to-day basis.
-Finally, In certain instances, the agreement between the Firm
+do not have the ability to supervise the Independent Managers on a day-to-day basis.
+Finally, In certain

-client’s account or otherwise limit the client’s rights.
+Manager’s liability with respect to advice provided to the client’s account or otherwise limit the client’s

 •

-Cryptocurrencies and Digital Assets: Cryptocurrencies are digital currencies using decentralized
+Cryptocurrencies and Digital Assets: Cryptocurrencies are digital currencies using

-(direct holdings as well as through fund structures) come with exposure to risks such as cybersecurity,
+Cryptocurrency investments (direct holdings as well as through fund structures) come with

-regulatory and governmental risk, extreme price volatility, tax implications, transactional or ownership
+exposure to risks such as cybersecurity, regulatory and governmental risk, extreme price volatility,

-complications, and exposure to illegal activities such as fraud and money laundering.
+as fraud and money laundering.

 Item 9.
 Disciplinary Information

-BMc is required to disclose the facts of any legal or disciplinary events that are material to a client’s evaluation of
+BMc is required to disclose the facts of any legal or disciplinary events that are material to a client’s

-required disclosures to report in response to this Item.
+management have any required disclosures to report in response to this Item.

 Item 10.
 Other Financial Industry Activities and Affiliations